amoots/earlystudentphotos_draft/pages/about.md

 - a CSV of collection metadata
 - a folder of JPEG images or PDF documents

-The base site features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).
+The base site features photos from the Truman State University's [Digital Library](http://digitallibrary.truman.edu/).

 ## About the About Page